kelvins/awesome-mlops/README.md

 * [Arrikto](https://www.arrikto.com/) - Dead simple, ultra fast storage for the hybrid Kubernetes world.
 * [DVC](https://dvc.org/) - Management and versioning of datasets and machine learning models.
+* [Intake](https://github.com/intake/intake) - A lightweight set of tools for loading and sharing data in data science projects.

 ## Data Processing